-The Company has created Debenture Redemption Reserve (DRR) more than 25% of outstanding non-convertible debentures out of the profits of the company available for payment of dividend for the purpose of redemption of debentures in accordance with the provisions of the Companies Act, 2013 and Companies (Specification of definitions details) Rules, 2014, as amended.
+The Company was required to create Debenture Redemption Reserve (DRR) till March 31, 2019 to the extent of 25% of outstanding non-convertible debentures out of the profits of the company available for payment of dividend for the purpose of redemption of debentures in accordance with the provisions of the Companies Act, 2013 till its amendment dated August 16, 2019.
+Further, pursuant to amendment made vide MCA Notification no. GSR 574 (E) dated August 16, 2019 the company is not required to maintain DRR from FY 2019-20 and onwards.